 Florida Medicaid Long Term Care Partnership Program

-LTC policies that qualify under the partnership program are also tax qualified (a portion of premiums may be claimed as a tax deduction).
-In addition these plans must have an inflation protection benefit.
+LTC policies that qualify under the partnership program are also tax-qualified (a portion of premiums may be claimed as a tax deduction).
+Also, these plans must have an inflation protection benefit.

 There are generally two ways long-term care insurance policies are designed to pay out when you make claims:

-- Indemnity or Disability Method: pays a set dollar amount when the insurance company determines you are eligible to receive the benefits (amount is paid directly to you regardless of the LTC expenses you incur).
+- Indemnity or Disability Method: pays a set dollar amount when the insurance company determines you are eligible to receive the benefits (the amount is paid directly to you regardless of the LTC expenses you incur).

-Long term care insurance policies will usually have a lifetime or maximum benefit limit (after they policy has paid a certain amount, it will cease to pay any further).
+Long-term care insurance policies will usually have a lifetime or maximum benefit limit (after the policy has paid a certain amount, it will cease to pay any further).
 LTC policies normally pay a daily benefit amount (e.g. $150 per day or $350 per day).

 When am I eligible to access my LTC Insurance Benefits?

 This is referred to as a benefit trigger.
 The policies are typically written around activities of daily living (ADLs).
 The six main activities of daily living are further described in the link, but they are: dressing, walking, transferring, bathing, feeding, and toileting.
 Most LTC policy benefits will be accessible when you cannot do two or three out of the six ADLs or develop a serious cognitive impairment such as Alzheimer’s disease.

 However, once the benefits have been triggered, there is usually a waiting period (known as an “elimination period”), usually 90 days, before your LTC policy will begin to pay the benefit.
 With this elimination period, if you only need a short time in a nursing home (say after a car accident for rehabilitation), your LTC policy may not wind up paying any benefits.
 You can obtain a shorter elimination period by paying a higher premium.